Logo of "reviewmobility®" in white lowercase letters on a black background, featuring a thumbs-up icon to the left of the text.

 • Several companies sell wet room kits.

-• Install shower screens are necessary to keep a wet room from becoming a soggy mess.
+• Installing shower screens is necessary to keep a wet room from becoming messy.

 • A wet room takes up the entire room, and the actual floor boards must be covered and watertight to stop leaks.